You don’t always get what you want

 The key difference with predicate logic is that it can deal with properties, rather than just propositions.
 In other words, in addition to propositions, predicate logic can identify specific details about the subjects of those propositions.

-It does this by understanding variables.
+This type of logical representation does this by understanding variables.
 In this context, variables mean things whose definitions can be changed by new declarations.

 An Example of Predicate Logic